chargehound/chargehound-slate/source/includes/_integration.md

 ## Setting up webhooks

 In order to automatically submit responses whenever you get a dispute, you will need to set up a webhook handler and handle the `dispute.created` [webhook notification](#webhooks).

+### Testing webhooks

+You can create a test mode [webhook](#webhooks) in the Chargehound dashboard on your api settings page [here](https://www.chargehound.com/dashboard/settings/api#webhook-urls).
+The webhook will only send notifications for disputes created in the Chargehound test mode.
+For testing locally, we recommend using a tool like [ultrahook](http://www.ultrahook.com/) to forward the webhooks to a developement machine.
+Once you have tested, remember to configure a live mode webhook.

 ## Using a job queue